CDNHammer/luks-triple-unlock/README.md

 Ways to unlock your machine:
 - from the console
 - from SSH.
-Copy /etc/initramfs-tools/root/.ssh/id_rsa, this is the private key you need to log into dropbear (no password, root@machinename).
+Copy /etc/initramfs-tools/root/.ssh/id_rsa, this is the private key you need to log into dropbear (no password, root@host).
 When you connect it will ask you for the passphrase to unlock the machine.
 - with an USB flash drive.
 Copy .keyfile (or the file you provided on the commandline to ./install.sh) to any ext(2/3/4)/fat32/ntfs partition on an USB flash drive.
 Stick it in the machine and boot, it should boot straight through.

 Optional: